Dog Agility Training & Classes in NYC

 2. Where are your agility classes located?

-5. Are beginners welcome in your agility classes?
+5. Are beginners welcome?